TRANSITION from Emeritus Assembly to Commission of Experienced Teachers

 The Assembly of the National Council of Teachers of English, established in 1996 to have a constituency group within NCTE where retired English language arts educators could continue to contribute to the profession in ways that work for those who are no longer working full time.

 The goal was to provide an opportunity to gather annually and plan activities, share resources, prepare, propose and present sessions at the NCTE annual convention on topics of interest to the EA and to those who could benefit by our years of experience in the field, and to mentor those following in this career path.

-The EA has been inactive for a few years, but we believe now is the time to revitalize this powerful resource – an assembly of veteran educators.
+The EA had been inactive for a few years, but our efforts e to revitalize this powerful resource – an assembly of veteran educators did not work.
 We know that success during the first three years that is critical to retaining new teachers and you have just what is needed – years of experience.

 Please let us know how you’d like to be involved by sending a note in the Comments section below.